TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms How coral savvy are you?
-Build your knowledge during #CoralsWeek AROUND NOAA // Coral: The gift you don't want to give, or get Extremely active 2017 Atlantic hurricane season finally ends New NOAA tool is helping to predict U.S. droughts, global famine
+Enter Search Terms U.S. had 3rd warmest year to date, 7th warmest November on record 10th warmest autumn and low rainfall expanded drought across much of U.S. South AROUND NOAA // How coral savvy are you?
+Build your knowledge during #CoralsWeek Coral: The gift you don't want to give, or get Extremely active 2017 Atlantic hurricane season finally ends New NOAA tool is helping to predict U.S. droughts, global famine

 *   About our agency
 *   News and features